-- County Veteran Service Officers (CVSOs) are local county employees who are nationally accredited by the VA to prepare, present, and prosecute U.S. Department of Veterans Affairs (VA) claims - CVSOs operate in 29 states and are responsible for helping veterans obtain more than \$50 billion annually in federal health, disability, pension and compensation benefits - Though CVSOs' primary focus is helping veterans navigate the federal benefits system, these offices are currently funded almost entirely by counties, which creates challenges for areas with high demand or counties that serve veterans in rural areas - The Commitment to Veteran Support and Outreach (CVSO) Act would authorize \$250 million over five years in federal competitive grant funding to expand and support CVSOs or similar local entities - The new personnel resources outlined under the CVSO Act would enable counties to better meet the needs of local veterans and are especially critical given the impact of COVID-19 on county finances
+- County Veteran Service Officers (CVSOs) are local county employees who are nationally accredited by the VA to prepare, present, and prosecute U.S. Department of Veterans Affairs (VA) claims - CVSOs operate in 29 states and are responsible for helping veterans obtain more than \$50 billion annually in federal health, disability, pension and compensation benefits - Though CVSOs' primary focus is helping veterans navigate the federal benefits system, these offices are currently funded almost entirely by counties, which creates challenges for areas with high demand or counties that serve veterans in rural areas - The Commitment to Veteran Support and Outreach (CVSO) Act would authorize federal competitive grant funding to expand and support CVSOs or similar local entities - The new personnel resources outlined under the CVSO Act would enable counties to better meet the needs of local veterans and are especially critical given the significant expansion of VA benefits under the recently enacted Honoring Our Pact Act

-For further information, contact Rachel Mackey at 202.661.8843 or rmackey@naco.org.
+For further information, contact Rachel Mackey at 202.661.8843 or mackey@naco.org.